National Higher Education Data Sets

 These large data sets are utilised by a variety of stakeholders including:

-- Federal and State Government Departments for the purposes of funding and service provision.
-For example, enrolment numbers impact the Higher Education Disability Support Program funding (double check and include link to legislation)
+• Federal and State Government Departments for the purposes of funding and service provision.
+For example, enrolment numbers impact the Higher Education Disability Support Program funding Include link

 What is being surveyed?